cybertraining-dsc/fa20-523-327/project/project.md

 * Ideally, are surprising or novel

 but these criterion Youtube has set are not well defined[^1].
-Meaning, the determinants for how a Youtube video will trend will not be given out and it is up for Youtubers to interpret what exactly will allow a video to trend.
+Meaning, the determinants and weights for how a Youtube video will trend will not be explicitly stated and it is up for Youtubers to interpret what exactly will allow their video to trend.
+In fact, Youtubers have argued the loose standard Youtube created is not true at all.
 Youtubers are constantly attempting to crack this code, evolving and purposely tailoring their videos in hopes it will go viral.
 Creating Youtube videos appealing to a wide audience is difficult.
 It takes enormous creativity and dedication for a random person to enjoy a video found online.
-Most people on Youtube have specific interests and follow certain industries, however; anyone can appreciate a good video.
+Most people on Youtube have specific interests and follow certain industries, however; anyone can appreciate an entertaining video.

 ## 2. Background Research and Previous Work

-After reviewing other background literature and works from other authors within this field,  people have ventured into how a video will be popular on Youtube.
-Most findings online are analysis or unique findings for popular videos.
+After reviewing other background literature and works from other authors within this field, many people have ventured into how a video will be popular on Youtube.
+Most findings online consits of analysis or unique findings for popular videos.
 Several people have researched to predict if a video will be popular (views) on Youtube but do not cover the scope if it will reach the trending section on Youtube.
 Other analysis includes likes/dislikes predictor, comment creator, title scorer, and many more.
 A couple of these findings can still be helpful and lead this research in the right direction.

 ## 3. Choice of Data-set